cube-js/cube/docs/content/Configuration/Multitenancy-Setup.md

 In cases where your Cube.js schema is spread across multiple different databases you may consider using the [`dataSource` cube property][ref-cube-datasource] instead of multitenancy.
-Multitenancy designed for cases where you need to serve different datasets for multiple users or tenants which aren't related to each other.
-On the other hand, multiple data sources can be used for a scenario where users need to access the same data but from different databases.
-Multitenancy and multiple data sources features aren't mutually exclusive and can be used together.
+Multitenancy is designed for cases where you need to serve different datasets for multiple users, or tenants which aren't related to each other.

-Typical multiple data sources configuration looks like:
+On the other hand, multiple data sources can be used for scenarios where users need to access the same data but from different databases.
+The multitenancy and multiple data sources features aren't mutually exclusive and can be used together.

 <!-- prettier-ignore-start -->
 [[warning | Note]]